danericp/osint-tree/README.md

 * Tree View

 # Disclaimer
 This tool was originally created for personal use.
-Overall Information accuracy still needs a lot of work.
+Overall information accuracy still needs a lot of work.